 Spring is in the air, and that means it's cherry blossom time.
-These beautiful flowers typically bloom in late March through early June in the New York region.
+These beautiful flowers typically bloom in late March through early May in the New York region.
 In addition to the opportunities to see cherry blossoms in New York City—including the famous blooms at the Brooklyn Botanic Garden—there are some great spots north of the city.

 Where to See Cherry Blossoms in Westchester

 This lovely park features a canopy of 100 cherry trees.
 Make a day of it and pack a picnic lunch, then check out the park's playgrounds and sprawling grassy open spaces.

 RELATED: Spring Fairs and Festivals for Westchester Families

 The cherry blossoms are gorgeous at Harbor Island Park in Mamaroneck.

 Located at Mamaroneck Avenue and Boston Post Road, the 44-acre Harbor Island Park is home to hundreds of Kwanzan double-flower pink cherry blossom trees.
 With views of the Long Island Sound, playgrounds, ball fields, picnic tables, a spray park, and a sandy beach, Harbor Island Park is wonderfully suited for a day trip.
 Currently, swimming is prohibited and the beach will not be staffed until the summer beach season.
 Parking in Harbor Island Park is FREE during the spring, but fees are charged beginning on May 26, 2023.

 This beautiful Italian-style garden features fountains, pools filled with goldfish, and amazing views of the Hudson River.
 The garden is home to two varieties of cherries that generally flower in the first two weeks of May.
 Entry and parking are FREE, but the parking lot can fill up fast on spring weekends, so get there early.